Seamful XAI: Operationalizing Seamful Design in Explainable AI: Findings

 \subsubsection{Turning abstractions into specifics}

 Participants expressed that the seamful XAI design process is focused, specific, and structured, \textbf{empowering them to transform abstract concepts in AI harms mitigation to specific instances.} Highlighting that the “process is tangible and generative” (P21), participants emphasized that it can be “effective in turning high-level guidelines into practice because seams are \textit{on-the-ground}” (P36).
-This, in turn, makes the process “more practically implementable with customers than high-level AI Ethics guidelines” (P38), elaborated by this participant:
+This, in turn, makes the process “more practically implementable with customers” (P38), elaborated by this participant:

 \begin{quote} Why the heck didn't we think like this before?
-I've personally used tons of AI Ethics tools.
-Everything's so high level there, which my clients hate.
-This [process]is specific and customers love that...I'd go as far as to say that this is the next leap from impact or risk assessments.
+I've used tons of AI Ethics tools.
+My clients hate how abstract they are.
+This [process] is specific and customers would love it...this is the next leap from impact or risk assessments.
 (P03, a Product Manager) \end{quote}

 In short, our process “takes the story multiple levels deeper into the solution space than just brainstorming about potential problems” (P39).
 The specificity, especially with breakdowns, can also help “kick-start the design process in the right way, which is very hard to do in practice” (P24).
-Participants appreciated the “hands-on nature of the process”, especially the “creative antagonistic thinking [they] did around breakdowns, and then getting [their] hands dirty to filter the seams (P06, P18).
+Participants appreciated the “hands-on nature of the process”, especially the “creative antagonistic thinking [they] did around breakdowns, and then getting [their] hands dirty to filter the seams'' (P06, P18).
 The hands-on nature can make abstract concepts tractable, elaborated by this participant: